Wonderful Weekend Wanders 500 Rai Floating Resort, Khao Sok, Thailand

 Dining at Talay Nai Restaurant

-You can’t dial up a takeaway, or head out easily to the nearest restaurant, so it’s a good job that the food at 500 Rai is tasty.
-Our all-inclusive package filled our tummies with hearty Southern Thai food, and although not of Michelin star standard and a few items were out of stock.
+You can’t dial up a takeaway or easily head to the nearest restaurant, so it’s a good job that the food at 500 Rai is tasty.
+Our all-inclusive package filled our tummies with hearty Southern Thai food, although it was not Michelin-starred standard and a few items were out of stock.
 We recognise that every morsel we eat needs to be boated in!

 Tip!
-I would suggest booking a package that has food included as the food and drink costs will add up if buying separately.
-Do not forget the Happy Hour between 3-5 pm.
+I suggest booking a package with food included, as the costs of food and drink will add up if bought separately.
+Do not forget the Happy Hour between 3 and 5 p.m.

 Dining at 500 Rai Floating Resort